Imposter Syndrome: Five Ways to Feel Better

 3. Success List

-A success list will remind you of what you’ve achieved in life.
+A success list reminds you what you’ve achieved in life.
 Include every little thing.
-Learning to ice skate, being happily married, being happily single, making that dankass cake, writing a blog post two days ago … anything that took work, talent, or discipline should go on your success list.
+Learning to ice skate, being happily married, being happily single, making that delicious cake, writing a blog post two days ago … anything that took work, talent, kindness, and/or discipline should go on your success list.